alemazzo/croquet-proxy-client/README.md

 # croquet-proxy-client
-A Java client for the Croquet proxy server.
+A Java client for the Croquet proxy.

 ## Usage
 1. Clone the repository